Overview of the Grepr Platform

 Raw data storage in the Grepr data lake

-The Grepr data lake uses Amazon S3 to provide low-cost object storage for your full raw logs.
+The Grepr data lake uses Amazon S3 for low-cost object storage of your full raw logs.
 You can use an S3 bucket provided by Grepr or a bucket in your own account.
-Logs are stored using Apache Parquet files and the Apache Iceberg table format, providing efficient storage and querying of the logs.
+Logs are stored using Apache Parquet files and the Apache Iceberg table format, enabling efficient storage and querying.
 To query logs stored in the data lake, the Data Explorer in the Grepr UI provides a user-friendly, visual interface.

 To learn more about the data lake, see The Grepr data lake.

-To learn more about querying log data in the Grepr data lake, see Query log data in Grepr.
+To learn more about querying log data in the data lake, see Query log data in the Grepr data lake.

 For programmatic access, the Grepr CLI and REST API also support functionality for querying logs in the data lake.
 See The Grepr CLI and Automate Grepr processing with the Grepr REST APIs.